Across the Chasm–Underwater

 In his next session with John, which I will skip, Wisdom explains philosophical idealism without, of course, calling it that.
 The explanation is allegorical, like the rest of the novel, and terse.
 But those qualities may make it easier to follow if you’re unacquainted with the topic.
 If you are familiar with Hindu philosophy, theosophy, or typical New Age thinking, the similarities will leap out at you:

 The “esoteric” wisdom is that John and this Other he longs for are actually of one and the same substance.
-“Atman is Brahman” is the famous Hindu saying.
+“Atman is Brahman” is the relevant Hindu saying, that is, the essence of the soul is the same as the essence of God.
 The Island John envisions is a glimpse of the great Universal Mind of which each of our minds is a small part or microcosm, not knowing its true nature.

 Following these talks, Vertue is completely healed.
 Physically, anyway.
 He says he must go onward, down into the canyon bottom and then up the other side.
 He and John argue, for has not Wisdom told them that the other side cannot be reached, except by contemplation?
 To Vertue it matters not; he must go on even if he dies.
 Vertue is willing to abandon every scrap of creature comfort, including friendship.
 John decides he must follow him.